 Besides the interest rates, there may be other factors that can influence your choice of Savings account.
 We’ll discuss below how certain banks specialize in particular areas.

-Best Rate & Features: CIT Bank Savings
+Best Rate & Features: CIT Bank Savings (Available Nationwide)

 Best Bonus: Chase SavingsSM